superzadeh/MarkdownServer/readme.md

  * Run `npm install` to install dependencies
  * Customize the default `web.config` (enable authentication, etc.)
  * Customize the default `issnode.yml` file (disable dev errors, etc.)

+## Contributions
+Pull requests are welcome, as long you keep this thing simple.
+I want it to be and remain a very simple solution to serve markdown files.